kinecosystem/node-server-base/README.md

 ## How to use
 1. Clone this repo
+2. Install the dependencies (`./npm install`)
-2. Delete the git info (`rm -rf ./.git`)
+3. Delete the git info (`rm -rf ./.git`)
-3. Rename the project to whatever you want
+4. Rename the project to whatever you want
-4. Start coding
+5. Start coding